-ZipRecruiter goes public: what to know about ZIP’s direct listing on the NYSE
+ZipRecruiter goes public: What to know about ZIP’s direct listing on the NYSE

 ZipRecruiter is going public on the stock market today.
-But instead of going the route of a traditional IPO, ZipRecruiter will debut on the New York Stock Exchange as a direct listing, which means its current shareholders, not the company itself are selling its shares.
+But instead of going the route of a traditional IPO, ZipRecruiter will debut on the New York Stock Exchange as a direct listing, which means its current shareholders, not the company itself, are selling its shares.
 Here’s what you need to know about ZipRecruiter’s direct listing:

 - What is ZipRecruiter?
 It’s an online job marketplace founded in 2010.
 The platform boasts that over 1 million employers have used it to hire, and 10,000 new companies subscribe to it every month.

 - How is a direct listing different than an IPO?
 In an IPO the company itself is selling its shares to investors.
-In a direct listing, the company’s employees and current investors sell their shares themselves to investors.
+In a direct listing, the company’s employees and current investors sell their own shares to investors.

 - What is the starting price of the stock?
-There is none because a direct listing doesn’t use a bank as an underwriter who prices the initial shares.
+There is none because a direct listing doesn’t use a bank as an underwriter that prices the initial shares.
 Instead, the stock exchange applies a reference price to the shares, but this reference price is just advisory.
 ZIPs reference price is $18, according to Barron’s.

 - How many ZIP shares are there?
-There are 133.1 million shares in total – both Class A and Class B. Of that total, the direct listing will see 86,598,896 Class A shares go on sale.
+There are 133.1 million shares in total—both Class A and Class B. Of that total, the direct listing will see 86,598,896 Class A shares go on sale.

 - What is ZIP’s market cap?
 With a reference price of $18 per share and 133.1 million shares available, ZipRecruiter is estimated to be worth around $2.4 billion.